miklevin/MikeLev.in/_posts/2024-11-09-jupyter-notebooks-to-markdown.md

 I just wish markdown numbered lists didn't restart at 1 when there's too much stuff going on between line items.
-I'd fix it, but life's too short to do follow-up markdown editing (except for indenting Perplexity's footnotes&#151;I'll do that).
+I'd fix it, but life's too short to do follow-up markdown editing (except for indenting Perplexity's footnotes—I'll do that).
 And so we accumulate and assimilate knowledge and forge on, now equipped with the amazing `jupytext` which is billed as a bit more heavyweight than I want with all the formats it supports, but what isn't?
 I use Pandas for converting things to CSVs.
 Same thing.
 And so my still lean and mean